seanorama/masterclass/security-advanced/README.md

     - Under 'Users', select 'hadoopadmin'
     - Change 'Ambari Admin' to Yes
     ![Image](https://raw.githubusercontent.com/seanorama/masterclass/master/security-advanced/screenshots/Ambari-make-user-admin.png)
-  - Logout and log back into Ambari as 'hadoopadmin' and verify the user has rights to manage the cluster
+  - Sign out and then log back into Ambari, this time as 'hadoopadmin' and verify the user has rights to manage the cluster

 - (optional) Disable local 'admin' user